stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 *Source: https://www.redhat.com/en/topics/cloud-native-apps/what-is-a-container-registry*

 A Docker container image is a lightweight (the container shares the machine's Operating System or OS system kernel; hence, it does not require an OS per application, and thereby segues to higher server efficiencies), standalone, executable package of software that includes all the dependencies needed to run an application in the chosen computing environment: code, runtime, system tools, system libraries, and settings.
-Container images become containers at runtime (e.g., a Docker image can run on any OCI-compliant container runtin, such as CRI-O.
+Container images become containers at runtime (e.g., a Docker image can run on any OCI-compliant container runtime, such as CRI-O).

 *Source: https://www.docker.com/resources/what-container*

-Given that Docker is deprecated as a container runtime after v1.20, a replacement supported container runtime is needed (e.g., containerd or CRI-O).
+Given that Docker is deprecated as a container runtime from Kubernetes v1.20 and higher, a replacement supported container runtime is needed (e.g., containerd or CRI-O).

 *Source: https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/*